eulerianKnight/mlops_session/Notes/1_fundamentals_of_data_engineering.md

   - 'Web Scale Data'
   - New Approaches: Hadoop, NoSQL databases, etc.
   - Big Data: 3 V's.
 Volume, Velocity and Variety.
+    - Volume
+      - Amount or size of data that organization is dealing with at a given time.
+      - May range from GB to PB or even more.
+      - Challenges in storing, processing, and analyzing high volumes of data.
+      - Popular social media platform processing TB of daily data.
+      - Retailers collecting years' worth of transaction data.
+    - Velocity
+      - Refers to the speed at which new data is generated, collected and processed.
+      - High velocity requires real-time or near-real-time processing capabilities.
+      - Rapid ingestion and processing can be critical for certain applications.
+      - Sensor data from IoT devices streaming readings every millisecond.
+      - High-frequency trading systems where milliseconds can make difference in decision-making.
+    - Variety
+      - Refers to different types, structures and sources of data.
+      - Data can be structured, semi-structured or unstructured.
+      - Business analyzing data from relational databases(structured), emails(unstructured) and JSON logs.
+      - Healthcare systems collecting data from EMR, wearable health devices and patient feedback forms.
 - Data Science
   - Timeframe: 2000s to mid 2010s
   - New tools and techniques for handling data, big and small